Subzero6671/aws-sentiment-app/README.md

 ## Prerequisites
 - A working Terraform installation
-- Have an AWS account of some sort
+- An AWS account

 ## Project Setup and Deployment
+For more detailed instructions, follow this setup guide: https://docs.google.com/document/d/1sDXRY30Y4jjTaKsV6c29lMnGPSwWDhST/edit?usp=sharing&ouid=112494400192399827695&rtpof=true&sd=true
 1. Clone this respository and cd into it.
 2. Sign into your AWS Lab account and start a new session.
 3. Copy a valid EC2 key pair (.pem filetype only) into the root of the repository folder.